Listen to the 6-minute podcast version

 Looking back, I’m not sure when I became an alcoholic.

 I don’t think I paused to consider drinking as a problem until my early 40s, and I was normally able to talk myself out of the idea.
 After all, I was still doing well at work.
-I was a good husband and dad, and I was involved in my church and the community.
+I was a good husband and dad, and I was involved in my church and community.

+Until an unsettling thought began to intrude on my consciousness: maybe being high-functioning doesn’t mean you’re not an alcoholic!
 And perhaps being active in church doesn’t mean alcohol has not become an idol.
 And it doesn’t change the fact that getting drunk is disobedience.

 I started to notice that alcohol was more in control of me than I was of it.
 It was leading to more negative consequences.
 And every time I tried to quit, I found it really hard to stop.